-The Public Schools System is installing solar PV across their facilities through a lease with Micronesia Renewables.
-Marianas High School has an older system that is no longer operational due to an inverter failure and another system (Figure 11) that was installed in March 2022 but has not yet been able to obtain CUC approval to begin operation.
+The Public Schools System is installing solar PV panels across their facilities through a lease with Micronesia Renewables.
+Marianas High School has an older system that is no longer operational because of an inverter failure.
+Another system at the high school (Figure 15) was installed in March 2022 but has not yet been able to obtain CUC approval to begin operation.

-Figure 11.
-Solar PV Installed at a Marianas High School Building
+Figure 15.
+Solar PV panels installed at a Marianas High School building.